vnitikesh/Poll-App/README.md

 10. Now go to login section, provide necessary credentials and wholla!!! you have access to the dashboard.

-*** The project also covers 'tests.py' file in the app section(dappx). a).
-Go to dappx. b).
-Open 'tests.py' file c).
-In order to check the test cases hit the command:- "py manage.py test dappx" d).
-There are some comment statement in tests.py file where some updates needs to be done.

-   You can also check the coverage report through following steps.
-   S1). coverage erase(erase all the old variables).
-   S2). coverage run manage.py test dappx.
-   S3). coverage report -m.
+*** The project also covers 'tests.py' file at location Poll-App/dappx/tests.py which covers various test cases.
+     In order to run all the test cases, Go to terminal and enter the command 'python manage.py test dappx'